 Rose Guns Days is a doujin game by 07th Expansion.
 Word of God has stated this work takes place in an entire new universe, unrelated to When They Cry.Tokyo, 2012.
 The city has become a cosmopolitan metropolis, where people of Japanese descent have become very few.
 The young Journalist Julie Hayashibara is one of them, and is called in by the famous Mafia boss Jeanne Amakawa, Madam of a club in Tokyo called Primavera and Honorary leader of the nationalistic organisation Harukaze.
 The old woman wants to pass on the story of the unknown first Madam of the club, Rose Haibara, and how Primavera came to be how it is today.Tokyo, City 23, 1947.
 In an Alternate History, Japan lost the war in 1944, when the country was destroyed by a natural disaster.
 The United States and China quickly started to compete in the reconstruction, bringing massive waves of immigrants with them, to the point Japanese people became a minority in Tokyo.
 Three years later, almost all the Japanese people in Tokyo go by a second Western name, and unemployment mixes with criminality and prostitution.
 Leo Shishigami comes back in his unrecognizable hometown after three years, and saves a young girl chased by The Mafia, who invites him to eat pasta in the club she owns, the Primavera.
 After wandering around in the city and unsuccessfully searching for a job and a roof, Leo goes back to the club, where the crime boss Alfred Akagi and his henchmen are threatening the girl who helped him.
 After the incident where he shines again, Leo ends up hired as a bodyguard for "Madam Rose".
-There begins the story of Rose's determination to help her compatriots in need, where she will have to grow up from a naive girl with a low self-esteem to a confident leader.The game is completely different from anything released by 07th Expansion so far, as it features no gore, Psychological Horror or mystery, but rather a mix of slice-of-life and action with elements of political drama, and a generally lighter tone.
+There begins the story of Rose's determination to help her countrymen in need, where she will have to grow up from an idealistic but naive girl to a confident leader.The game is completely different from anything released by 07th Expansion so far, as it features no gore, Psychological Horror or mystery, but rather a mix of slice-of-life and action with elements of political drama, and a generally lighter tone.
 And in a slight originality from the usual sound novel format, action scenes are punctuated by a reflex mini-game with a recorded score at the end of each Season.
 Considering the setting, some touchy themes come to be treated in the story, especially the questions of nationalism and defense of one's culture, or Chinese-Japanese relationships after WWII.Witch Hunt, the translation team behind 07th Expansion's previous work Umineko: When They Cry, provides an English translation of the games.
 The demo can be found here.
-The English translation of Season 2 is now available, and a trial of Season 3 can be found on 07th Expansion's website.
-The Last Season was released in January 2014.Manga adaptations almost immediately started in Square Enix magazines:
+The Last Season was released in January 2014, with the current English patch covering the first 2 Seasons and the 1948 part of Season 3.Manga adaptations almost immediately started in Square Enix magazines:

 Season 1 started in September 2012 and ended in March 2014 in the Gangan Joker.
 It was drawn by Sōichirō, who already worked on the manga adaptation of Alliance of the Golden Witch.